leahfilkin-myob/RefactoringKata/things-we-value/technical/continuous-integration-and-delivery-and-deployment/README.md

 When connecting to the `Buildkite Master`, a `Buildkite Agent` must specify a `queue` to use.
 The `queue` is used by the `Buildkite Master` to identify and target one-or-many `Buildkite Agents` when running CI/CD automations.
 Since a `queue` maps to one-or-many `Buildkite Agents`, developers can use a `queue` to target a very specific set of  `Buildkite Agents`.
 In MYOB's case, DLX have setup their `Buildkite Agents` with a `queue` at the AWS account level, so developers are essentially using a `queue` to mean "which AWS account should I run this CI/CD automation in?"

-> If you're unsure of which queue to use for your project, ask [DLX](https://myob.slack.com/archives/C5UTN25MW).
+> If you're unsure of which queue to use for your project, feel free to reach out to DLX in [#d-devex](https://myob.slack.com/archives/C5UTN25MW).

 ### How do I use Buildkite with my project?

 Buildkite uses pipelines to run CI/CD automations for projects.
 Essentially, you need to setup one of these pipelines for your project when using Buildkite.
 [Buildkite has some documentation on pipelines here.](https://buildkite.com/docs/pipelines)

 [DLX](https://myob.slack.com/archives/C5UTN25MW) have provided a tool for developers to use to create pipelines called `pipe`.
 [See their documentation on how to install it / create a pipeline for your project](https://hello.hub.myob.com/auto/buildkite.html#installing-pipe).
 This provides the connection from your GitHub repository to trigger your Buildkite pipeline when you push changes.

+> If you have any issues installing or using `pipe`, reach out to DLX in [#d-devex](https://myob.slack.com/archives/C5UTN25MW) on Slack.

 When running a build on a `Buildkite Agent`, by default, a `Buildkite Agent` looks for a file called either `pipeline.yml`, `buildkite.yml`, or `.buildkite/pipeline.yml` in the root of your project.
 This file outlines the CI/CD automations you want to automatically run for your project, where the pipeline is stored as-code with your project.